Supporting South Africa’s transition to a low carbon economy

 South Africa boasts the second largest and most industrialized economy on the African continent.
 In the decades since the advent of democracy, South Africa’s economy has more than tripled in size.
 Yet energy insecurity with rolling blackouts and a significant dependence on fossil fuels remain a challenge.

 According to the International Energy Agency, South Africa’s industrial sector has the capacity to improve its energy intensity — defined as energy consumption as a function of gross domestic product — by 37 percent.
+Energy intensity in the less energy-intensive manufacturing sectors, including food, beverage and textile manufacturing, could improve by 40 per cent between now and 2040 as more electric heat pumps are deployed and efficiency is improved in electric motor-driven systems.
 A nationwide shift toward efficient industrial energy management, including capacity building and investment in local entrepreneurship, could be major contributing factors to this.

 Accelerating industrial energy efficiency in South Africa

-The South African Industrial Energy Efficiency Project (IEE Project) was launched in 2010 to assist industrial companies around the country to improve their energy efficiency.
-Now in its second phase, the project supports increased and sustained energy efficiency in industrial and selected commercial sectors by promoting the increased adoption of EnMS, ESO and the Energy Management Standard ISO 50001 series.
+The South African Industrial Energy Efficiency Project (IEE Project) was launched in 2010 to assist industrial companies around the country to improve their energy efficiency in order to reduce national energy demand.
+Now in its second phase, the project supports increased and sustained energy efficiency in industrial and selected commercial sectors by accelerating the adoption of EnMS, ESO and the Energy Management Standard ISO 50001 series.
 Implementation is guided by a component approach, focusing on:

 - Developing IEE skills in relevant sectors